Kosar-sh/Signal-System/README.md

 Part 2: Music Synthesis and Recognition:
 This part focuses on creating a piece of music by generating a sequence of sine waves at specific note frequencies.
 It also requires developing a method to automatically analyze a given music file to identify the notes and their timings.

+##  Computer Assignment 7
+This project models and analyzes linear time-invariant (LTI) systems using Laplace transforms and validates the results with MATLAB and Simulink.

+The assignment includes three main exercises:

+RLC Circuit Analysis: This part involves deriving the transfer function for a series RLC circuit, calculating its step response analytically, and comparing the result with a Simulink simulation.

+Car Suspension Model: This exercise models a car's suspension system to analyze how the damping coefficient affects its stability when hitting a bump (impulse response).
+It compares undamped, critically damped, and overdamped cases.

+Solving Differential Equations: This section focuses on solving a second-order ordinary differential equation (ODE) with non-zero initial conditions using both the unilateral Laplace transform and MATLAB's symbolic tools.